Work samples

 Warrior Bird Women Series

-The large Warrior Women Series is a continuation of my pushing the fabric beyond the hoop.
-Each piece includes a toile curtain panel that is attached to a vintage embroidery hoop at the top but flows out of the bottom half .
-Each panel becomes more aged (by dying with tea and grime) as the bird, which is represented by the head of the bird woman , becomes more endangered.
-With the Ruff being the lease endangered to the Horned Grebe.
+Warrior Women Series pushes the fabric beyond the hoop, featuring a toile curtain panel cascading freely from a vintage embroidery hoop.
+Each panel becomes more aged (by dying with tea and grime) as the bird, represented by the head of the bird woman, becomes more endangered.
+The Ruff is the least endangered, and the Horned Grebe is the most vulnerable.
 The female bodies are taken from historical and contemporary paintings ranging from Ingres to Eric Fishel.
-Each bird woman is created with freemotion embroidery on organza .
-Each warrior woman also has a belly full of dried medicinal plants that would have all been advantageous when I was going through my cancer treatment a couple of years ago.
-Threads from the warrior woman are sewn throughout the curtain panel to make subtle connections to the historical scenes found in the toile scene.
+Each bird woman is created with free-motion embroidery on organza fabric.
+Each warrior woman has a belly full of dried medicinal plants that would have been advantageous for me when I was treated for anal cancer.
+Threads from the warrior woman are sewn throughout the curtain panel to make subtle connections to the historical scenes found in the toile scene, mostly holding up or supporting the working women.

 • Warrior Women Group